 Overview & Procedure

+Immediately after the procedure, patients are sent to a separate room to recover.
+During this time, the patient’s vitals are monitored for any signs of an adverse reaction.
 Patients may experience pain relief immediately after the procedure.
 This is due to the local anesthetic, which is a numbing medication.
 As the anesthetic begins to wear off, the patient may experience slight aches and pains.
 Our physicians advise rest for about 24 hours after the peripheral nerve block.
 Strenuous activities may need to be avoided for several days after the procedure.
-Patients can return to work as soon as they are comfortable.
-The steroid solution should provide the patient with temporary pain relief a few days after the initial injection.
-Complications are quite rare, but if patients notice any signs of an infection, rash, or fever, we strongly encourage them to come into Southwest Spine & Pain Center.
-Because peripheral nerve blocks are not a permanent chronic pain solution, the procedure may be repeated if necessary.
+If a steroid solution is used, it should provide the patient with temporary pain relief a few days after the initial injection.
+Complications are rare, but if patients notice any signs of an infection, rash, or fever, we strongly encourage them to come into Southwest Spine and Pain Center.
+Peripheral nerve blocks may be repeated if necessary.
+If the pain relief from a peripheral nerve block is only short term the patient may consider a peripheral nerve stimulator as a more permanent treatment.